Answers · The Technology

 From Cargo Ship to Explorer Yacht

-Wind Voyage's range — the 90, the 110 flagship, and the Yacht Support shadow vessel — is engineered by the same VPLP practice that co-developed Oceanwings®.
+Wind Voyage's range — the 90, the 110 flagship, and the Yacht Support shadow vessel — is engineered by the same VPLP Design practice that co-developed Oceanwings®.
 Three to four wings depending on the hull, a diesel-electric hybrid plant, and two systems the cargo ship does not carry: hydrogeneration, where the freewheeling propellers drive the motors in reverse under sail and cover the full hotel load above eight knots, and photovoltaic surfaces feeding the battery bank.
 The design target across expedition profiles is a 40–60% reduction in fuel burned — and under wind alone, zero cavitation noise, which matters in the ice, around wildlife, and to everyone sleeping aboard.

 Frequently Asked Questions